 with a Computer-based Patient Simulation examination.

-Those certified surgeons, called ABFAS Diplomates, take recertification examinations every ten years to remain certified.
-Diplomates, who became credentialed before 1991, must self-assess every ten years.
-Additionally, residents can test their knowledge throughout their residency program through the yearly ABFAS In-training examination.
+Those certified surgeons, called ABFAS Diplomates, engage in a process of continuous learning to remain certified.
+Additionally, residents can test their knowledge throughout their residency program through the yearly ABFAS In-training Examination.

 Find a Surgeon